HighSchoolHacking/GLS/docs/syntax/imports.md

 ## Relative Imports

-You can specific constructs from other files using `import local`.
+You can import specific constructs from other files using `import local`.
 It takes in three sections:

 * Absolute directory path from the project root to file to import from, including the file's name